trelau/AFEM/docs/source/install.rst

 ============
 This section explains how to install AFEM and required dependencies.

-Currently, only Python 3.5 Windows 64-bit is supported.
-Although AFEM is Python 2/3 compatible, some core dependencies have thus far only been built for Python 3.5 Windows 64-bit.
+Currently, only Python 3.5 and 3.6 Windows 64-bit is supported.
+Although AFEM is Python 2/3 compatible, some core dependencies have thus far only been built for Python 3.5 and 3.6 Windows 64-bit.
 More platforms will be supported in the future.

 Installing Python
 -----------------